phiroict/kafka-packer-terraform-aws/README.md

 We start with building the packer image, or take the one that is already there.
 Look for a name like:
 `kafka-2.1.1-(20190527012503)` and take the AMI ID and past that into the variable file (terraform/vars.tf) See below
+> Note: Do not forget to clear out old AMI images as they draw a small cost for something you are not likely to use again.